dgroomes/java-foreign-function-and-memory-api-playground/README.md

   * DONE Write the full class names to the memory segment since we solved the variable-width problem.
   * Glob match on foreign memory.
 * [x] DONE Move this to its own repository. `jdk-playground` isn't the right place because FFM is a library and runtime feature.
+* [ ] Implement search on "find classes with greater than N methods"
+  * Implement for on the list of records
+  * Implement for on the memory segment
+* [ ] Basic performance comparison.
+Run the record-based search N times, and run the memory-segment-based search N times and compare the times.
+Not sure what to expect.
+I would expect the memory segment search to be faster but as always, real world performance is hard to predict.